-We approached the house.
-The windows were boarded up, and we assumed that the doors were probably locked.
-We managed to gain entrance through a broken basement window.
-The basement smelled like mold and mildew mixed with animal feces and urine, though it wasn’t intolerable.
-Old newspapers and magazines littered the floor, along with other bits of garbage from decades of druggies getting high down there.
+When I tried the handle, the old oak door swung wide open; the lock had been damaged at some point.
+The main room smelled like mold and mildew mixed with animal feces and urine, though it wasn’t intolerable.
+Old newspapers and magazines littered the floor, along with other bits of garbage from decades of druggies getting high in there.
 An old CD player sat in the corner; it looked like it was from the 80s or the 90s.
-I opened the deck to be greeted by a welcome sight.
+A welcome sight greeted me as I opened the deck.

 “Well, shucky-darn!”
 I exclaimed.

 “What is it?” inquired Conrad.